FishtownFish wrapped around the rod of AsclepiusMedicine

 TL;DR: Perimenopause is a transition that often begins a decade before menopause itself.
 The standard medical system often misses it because they look for hot flashes in women over 50.
 We look for the "phantom symptoms" in women in their 30s, including frozen shoulder, sudden anxiety, insomnia, and brain fog, and we treat them with data and body-identical hormones.

 I hear the same story almost every week.
 You are 38.
 You are a partner at your firm or you are managing a complex family life in Fairmount.
 You are high-functioning, but inside, you feel like you are losing your grip.
 You wake up at 3 AM with your heart racing.
 You forget simple words during client meetings.
 Your shoulder hurts for no reason and your orthopedist cannot find an injury.
 When you bring this up to a standard provider, the response is often: "You are too young for menopause.
-It's just stress.
+Its just stress.
 Try meditation.
-Here's an SSRI."
+Heres an SSRI."
 I want to be clear: You are not imagining this.
 You are likely in perimenopause.

 My Perspective: It Starts Earlier Than You Think

 In my practice, I find that patients confuse menopause with perimenopause.
 Menopause is a single date on the calendar, the 12-month mark with no period.
 Perimenopause is the chaotic neuro-endocrine transition leading up to that day.
 Progesterone crashes first.
 Estrogen fluctuates wildly, spiking and crashing like a roller coaster, before tapering off.
 This hormonal volatility can begin as early as 35.
 It is physiology, not a personal failing.
+Clinicians split the transition into early and late stages.
+In early perimenopause, your cycles are still mostly regular but starting to vary, and the shift underneath is subtle: the ovaries hold fewer follicles, so the signals they send (inhibin B and anti-Mullerian hormone) fall, FSH from the pituitary climbs to compensate, and estrogen stays roughly normal even as ovulation, and the progesterone that follows it, becomes unreliable.
+In late perimenopause, cycles turn truly erratic, you may skip months at a time, and estrogen swings between high and low before settling into its postmenopausal baseline.
+Which stage you are in shapes what we expect and how we treat.

 Guidance from the Clinic